sinclairzx81/typebox/readme.md

 ### Not Types

-TypeBox has partial support for the JSON schema `not` keyword with `Type.Not`.
-This type is synonymous with the concept of a [negated types](https://github.com/microsoft/TypeScript/issues/4196) which are not supported in the TypeScript language.
-TypeBox does provide partial inference support via the intersection of `T & not U` (where all negated types infer as `unknown`).
-This can be used in the following context.
+TypeBox provides support for the `not` keyword with `Type.Not`.
+This type is synonymous with [negated types](https://github.com/microsoft/TypeScript/issues/4196) which are not supported in the TypeScript language.
+Partial inference of this type can be attained via the intersection of `T & not U` (where all Not types infer as `unknown`).
+This can be used in the following context to narrow for broader types.

 ```typescript
 // TypeScript